 Display the environment which is accessible from the current frame.
 The lexical environment is displayed, followed by the dynamic environment if the parameter object repl-display-dynamic-environment? is not false.
 Global lexical variables are not displayed.
 Moreover the frame must have been created by interpreted code or code compiled with the '-debug' or '-debug-environments' options.
 Due to space safety considerations and compiler optimizations, some of the lexical variable bindings may be missing.
 Lexical variable bindings are displayed using the format 'variable = expression' and dynamically-bound parameter bindings are displayed using the format '(parameter) = expression'.
-Note that expression can be a self-evaluating expression

-(number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
+Note that expression can be a self-evaluating expression (number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
 A parameter can be a quoted expression or a global variable.
 Lexical bindings are displayed in inverse binding order (most deeply nested first) and shadowed variables are included in the list.

-, (e expr)

-Display the environment of $\exp r$'s value, X, which is obtained by evaluating $\exp r$ in the current frame.
-X must be a continuation, a procedure, or a non-negative integer.
+- , ed Like the ', e' command but the dynamic environment is always displayed. - , (e expr) Display the environment of expr's value, X, which is obtained by evaluating expr in the current frame.
+X must be a continuation, a thread, a procedure, or a nonnegative integer.
 When X is a continuation, the environment at that point in the code is displayed.
+When X is a thread, the environment of the current continuation of that thread is displayed.
 When X is a procedure, the lexical environment where X was created is combined with the current continuation and this combined environment is displayed.
-When X is an integer, the environment at frame number X of the continuation is displayed.

-, (v expr)

-Start a new REPL visiting expr's value, X, which is obtained by evaluating expr in the current frame.
-X must be a continuation, a procedure, or a non-negative integer.
+When X is an integer, the environment at frame number X of the continuation is displayed. - , (ed expr) Like the ', (e expr)' command but the dynamic environment is always displayed. - , st Display the state of the threads in the current thread's thread group.
+A thread can be: uninitialized, initialized, active, and terminated (normally or abnormally).
+Active threads can be running, sleeping and waiting on a synchronization object (mutex, condition variable or port) possibly with a timeout. - , (st expr) Display the state of a specific thread or thread group.
+The value of expr must be a thread or thread group. - , (v expr) Start a new REPL visiting expr's value, X, which is obtained by evaluating expr in the current frame.
+X must be a continuation, a thread, a procedure, or a nonnegative integer.
 When X is a continuation, the new REPL's continuation is X and evaluations are done in the environment at that point in the code.
+When X is a thread, the thread is interrupted and the new REPL's continuation is the point where the thread was interrupted.
 When X is a procedure, the lexical environment where X was created is combined with the current continuation and evaluations are done in this combined environment.
 When X is an integer, the REPL is started in frame number X of the continuation.